-(This year, the garden club will have URI Master Gardener soil testing experts at our Plant Sale.
-See below for information on how to take a sample to bring to the Sale for testing.)
-Getting a soil test, whether you are growing vegetables, flowers, or a lawn, is the most important test that you can do to achieve the best results.
+The garden club will again have URI Master Gardener soil testing experts at our Plant Sale.
+Getting a soil test, whether you are growing vegetables, flowers, or a lawn, is the most important single thing that you can do to achieve the best results.
 Trained Master Gardeners will evaluate the texture and the pH of your soil sample and provide you with advice on how to improve your growing conditions, if that is necessary.
-In addition, the Master Gardeners will offer advice on any gardening, lawn care or tree problem you may have.
+In addition, the Master Gardeners will be there to offer advice on any gardening, lawn care, or tree problem you may have.

 I want to bring a soil sample to the Plant Sale.
 How do I take a sample?